r

 You can not seek review just because you want to avoid demerit points or avoid licence loss.
 There is no hardship test.
 If you are ineligible for review, your sob story will not make you eligible.

 Any letter you write to the police imposes a significant risk of adversely affecting your court case, so you are usually better off not writing at all if you are thinking of going to court.
-Many of my clients ruin their court cases because they wrote letters to the police.
+Some of my clients ruin their court cases because they earlier wrote letters to the police.
 It is rare for a client to write a useful letter.
-One of the few rights you have is to remain silent, so please exercise it.
+One of the few rights you have is to remain silent, so you might want to exercise it.

-For parking fines, it is reasonable to seek internal review if you do not intend to employ a lawyer to fight your case in court.
-If you intend to engage a lawyer, he/she will be disappointed to find that you have written a letter seeking internal review - it will damage your case.
-Internal reviews to councils have a much better success rate than internal reviews sent to the police.
-If you intend to fight the parking fine yourself, or you do not intend to take it to court, then there is no harm in writing a letter seeking internal review.
-Do not be surprised if your application for review achieves nothing.
+For parking fines, it is reasonable to seek internal review especially if you do not intend to employ a lawyer to fight your case in court.
+If you intend to engage a lawyer, he/she might be disappointed to find that you have written a letter seeking internal review - it could damage your case.
+Internal reviews by councils have a much better success rate than internal reviews sent to the police.
+If you intend to defend the parking fine in court yourself, or you do not intend to take it to court, then there is no harm in writing a letter seeking internal review.
+Even though many parking reviews result in a warning, do not be surprised if your application for review achieves nothing.

 .